 The District can likely avoid errors in the future by ensuring it regularly and correctly reconciles its data to the data contained in ADE's system.
-Additionally, the District must ensure that a process is in place that captures the proper entry and exit dates of students to ensure proper funding and reporting of data.
-The District should review its reconciliation practices to ensure that its staff properly review the reports produced by ADE and reconcile them to the District's SMS data to identify any discrepancies and correct any errors identified.
+The District should review its reconciliation practices to ensure that its staff properly review the reports produced by ADE, specifically the ADE Integrity Report and reconcile them to the District's SMS data to identify any discrepancies and correct any errors identified.